caciviclab/disclosure-backend-static/README.md

 This repository is used to generate data files that are used by the website.
 After `make process` is run, a `build` directory is generated containing the data files.
 This directory is checked in to the repository and later checked out when generating the website.
 After making code changes, it is important to compare the generated `build` directory against the `build` directory generated before the code changes and verify that changes from the code changes are as expected.

 Because a strict comparison of all contents of the `build` directory will always include changes that occur independent of any code change, every developer has to know about these expected changes in order to perform this check.
-To remove the need for this, a specify file, `build/digests.json`, generate digests for JSON data in the `build` directory after excluding these expected changes.
+To remove the need for this, a specific file, `bin/create-digests.py`, generate digests for JSON data in the `build` directory after excluding these expected changes.
 To look for changes that exclude these expected changes, simply look for a change in the `build/digests.json` file.

 Currently, these are the expected changes that occur independent of any code change:
 * timestamps change for each run